Corinth

 The present-day canal was built between 1881 and 1893 and is one of the most significant constructions made by man; however, it was planned many centuries earlier, when the Roman emperor Nero began excavating the land during the first century AD.

-Top attractions in Corinth
+Top Attractions in Corinth

 Corinth is also well-known for its ancient city, now an impressive archaeological site.
 The ancient town was once one of the most important centres of Greece, and some of its most magnificent landmarks are still standing like the Apollo Temple, erected in 550 BC.